Remix-Design/RemixIcon/README.md

 ### Basic Usage

-Just click the icons you want from [remixicon.com](https://remixicon.com), and you can download the icons in SVG or PNG format.
+Just click the icons you want from [remixicon.com](https://remixicon.com), and then you can download the icons in SVG or PNG format.

+Designers can click the `Copy SVG` button and then press `⌘+V` or `Ctrl+V` to paste the vector graphic into your design tool directly, easy and simple.

-> We recommend that designers download icons from our website when needed instead of managing all of them in a local folder.
+> We recommend that designers download or copy icons from our website when needed instead of managing all of them in a local folder.
 The website's search engine allows you to quickly locate the icon you are looking for and the icons on the website are being continuously updated.
+>
+> The `Copy SVG` now supports Sketch, Figma, Adobe XD, Adobe Illustrator, Affinity Designer, Affinity Photo, etc.

 Using SVG on the web is as simple as JPEG or PNG.
 Such as: